 The molecule below is testosterone, an example of a type of lipid called a steroid.

 Steroids are all built around four fused carbon rings.
-What makes one steroid different from another are variations in this carbon skeleton (for example, the position of double bonds) along with attachment of various chemical groups.
+What makes one steroid different from another are variations in this carbon skeleton (for example, the position of double bonds) along with the attachment of various chemical groups.
 See, for example, if you can find the difference between testosterone and the steroid molecule below.

 [qwiz style=”width: 600px !important;” qrecord_id=”sciencemusicvideosMeister1961-Biochem: analyzing a steroid structural formula”]